Strood: Sport and leisure

 Non-League football club Rochester United F.C., formerly Bly Spartans, plays at Bly Spartans Sports Ground in Strood.
 The club is in the Kent League, at level nine of the English football league system.
 Gillingham FC, in EFL's League One is the local professional team, being located approximately three miles from central Strood.
-Strood boasts an impressive Sports Centre, complete with astroturf floodlit football pitches.
+Strood has a sports centre with astroturf floodlit football pitches.